-- Unlike TBOC, Delaware statutes governing partnerships and LLCs provide that their policy is to give maximum effect to the principle of freedom of contract and to entity agreements.
-See "EGAN ON ENTITIES," §§ 3.5 (503-505); 4.6 (516-536); 5.4 (564-591). - DLLCA § 18-1101 aggressively adopts a "contracterian approach" (i.e., Delaware respects the parties' bargains manifested in LLC agreements and statute and common law rarely trump these bargains).
+- Delaware statutes governing partnerships and LLCs provide that their policy is to give maximum effect to the principle of freedom of contract and to entity agreements.
+See "EGAN ON ENTITIES," §§ 3.5 (461-463); 4.6 (474-491); 5.4 (516-537). - DLLCA § 18-1101 aggressively adopts a "contracterian approach" (i.e., Delaware respects the parties' bargains manifested in LLC agreements and statute and common law rarely trump these bargains).
 The DLLCA does not have any provision that itself creates or negates member or manager fiduciary duties.
-Instead it allows an LLC agreement to modify or eliminate fiduciary duties-although it does not allow the LLC agreement to eliminate "the implied contractual covenant of good faith and fair dealing." - DLLCA § 18-1104 has been amended, effective Aug.
-1, 2013, to provide that unless modified in an LLC's governing documents, common law fiduciary duties apply to LLCs. - In Delaware, LLCs and partnerships are sometimes called alternative entities because their deference to contracts allows them more flexibility in governance than corporations.
+Instead it allows an LLC agreement to modify or eliminate fiduciary duties-although it does not allow the LLC agreement to eliminate "the implied contractual covenant of good faith and fair dealing." - In Delaware, LLCs and partnerships are sometimes called alternative entities because their deference to contracts allows them more flexibility in governance than corporations.

-- An LLC agreement eliminating fiduciary duties as permitted by DLLCA § 18-1101 could read as follows: - "Except as expressly set forth in this agreement or expressly required by the Delaware Act, no manager or member shall have any duties or liabilities, including fiduciary duties, to the company or any member, and the provisions of this agreement, to the extent that they restrict, eliminate, or otherwise modify the duties and liabilities, including fiduciary duties, of any manager or member otherwise existing at law or in equity, are agreed by the company and the members to replace such other duties and liabilities of the managers and members; provided that nothing here shall be construed to eliminate the implied contractual covenant of good faith and fair dealing under Delaware law." - Provisions like this are often subject to intense negotiations.
+- An LLC agreement eliminating fiduciary duties as permitted by DLLCA § 18-1101 could include the following: - "Except as expressly set forth in this agreement or expressly required by the Delaware Act, no manager or member shall have any duties or liabilities, including fiduciary duties, to the company or any member, and the provisions of this agreement, to the extent that they restrict, eliminate, or otherwise modify the duties and liabilities, including fiduciary duties, of any manager or member otherwise existing at law or in equity, are agreed by the company and the members to replace such other duties and liabilities of the managers and members; provided that nothing here shall be construed to eliminate the implied contractual covenant of good faith and fair dealing under Delaware law." - Provisions like this are often subject to intense negotiations.
 Some investors may not agree to the limitations on duties and liabilities that those who would be in control may propose.